RDS Team

 Cameron Cook

-Cameron is the Data & Digital Scholarship Manager for the General Library System.
+Cameron is the Head of Research Data & Digital Scholarship Strategy for the General Library System.
 Her role focuses on supporting research data sharing & digital scholarship services across campus.
 She manages UW’s open access institutional repository, MINDS@UW, and works with and in support of the incredible RDS team.
 Her interests include building holistic research infrastructures, leadership, building strong organizations, digital scholarship, equity in data & emerging research, and open research.
 She strives to take a people-centered approach to her work and aims to empower & be an advocate for her campus communities, a translator between stakeholders, an improver of systems, and a dreamer of opportunities.

 Cid Freitag